Period Promise

 History and partnerships

-Tampon Tuesday: For the past few years in March, United Way Halton & Hamilton has led a local “Tampon Tuesday” initiative, a drive to collect and distribute donated menstrual products for people in need.
+Tampon Tuesday: For the past few years in March, United Way Golden Horseshoe has led a local “Tampon Tuesday” initiative, a drive to collect and distribute donated menstrual products for people in need.
 Now operating locally as Period Promise, organizers and supporters continue to collect and distribute donations, while advocating for free menstrual products in common spaces.

 Labour: Period Promise has garnered incredible community support, especially from the labour movement.
 Unions as well as labour councils, are leading the way in improving access to menstrual products.